AmanGupta-95/Rest-Countries-API/README.md

 You can click [here](https://yeahitsaman.github.io/Rest-Countries-API/) for live preview of the website or you can download the project and follow the steps:
 1. Open terminal
 2. Change directory to the downloaded project
-3. Type `npm intall` in the terminal
+3. Type `npm intall`
-4. After the installation is complete type `npm start` in the terminal
+4. After the installation is complete type `npm start`

 ## 🐱‍💻 Technologies Learned
 1. React